Hooks#

 Rules of Hooks#

-Hooks are inspired by React Hooks, and follow the React Rules of Hooks:
+Edifice Hooks imitate React Hooks, and follow the React Rules of Hooks.

 1. Only call Hooks

-• In the top level of a component() Element function.
+• In the top level of a @component Element render function.

 2. Never call Hooks